FractalBlocks/Fractal/readme.md

 What are missing for this repo:

+- Rename Tasks to services, and use the term service-message
+- Cancelable callbacks from subcribables in tasks
 - Update free-style dependency to version 2.0
 - Document use cases on stateless components and modules
 - Evaluate flatten composing